Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Preliminaries

 \subsection{Deformation Theory of Pairs}

 Let $X$ be a smooth projective variety.
-Deformation theory of stable pairs (more generally, coherent systems) on $X$ was studied in \cite{mhe,lepot2}.
+Deformation theory of pairs (more generally, coherent systems) on $X$ was studied in \cite{mhe,lepot2}.
 We summarize the results for convenience of readers.
-Let $\bM$ be a moduli space of semistable pairs on $X$.
+Let $\bM$ be the moduli space of semistable pairs on $X$.
 We note that the set of all coherent systems forms an abelian category.
-We consider the category of pairs as its subcategory. \begin{prop}\cite[Corollary 3.10, Theorem 3.12]{mhe} The first order deformation space of $\bM$ at a pair $\Lambda$ on $X$ is given by
+Also, the category of coherent systems has enough injective objects, so it is possible to define the $\Ext^i(\Lambda, \Lambda')$ of coherent systems $\Lambda$, $\Lambda'$.
+We consider the category of pairs as its subcategory. \begin{prop}\cite[Corollary 3.10, Theorem 3.12]{mhe} The first order deformation space of $\bM$ at a stable pair $\Lambda$ on a smooth projective variety $X$ is given by

-Moreover, if $\Ext_X^2(\Lambda,\Lambda)=0$, then $\bM$ is smooth at $\Lambda$. \end{prop} We will use the following proposition repeatedly in \S3 and \S4. \begin{prop}\cite[Corollary 1.6]{mhe} Let $\Lambda=(s, F)$ and $\Lambda'=(s', F')$ be pairs on $X$.
+Moreover, if $\Ext^2(\Lambda,\Lambda)=0$, then $\bM$ is smooth at $\Lambda$. \end{prop} We will use the following proposition repeatedly in \S3 and \S4. \begin{prop}\cite[Corollary 1.6]{mhe} Let $\Lambda=(s, F)$ and $\Lambda'=(s', F')$ be pairs on $X$.
 Then there is a long exact sequence